saigonbitmaster/bworks_2.0/packages/ra-nest-rest/README.md

 ]
 ```

 An `id` field is required.
-You can also set [custom identifier or primary key for your resources](https://marmelab.com/react-admin/FAQ.html#can-i-have-custom-identifiersprimary-keys-for-my-resources)

-**Note**: The simple REST data provider expects the API to include a `Content-Range` header in the response to `getList` calls.
-The value must be the total number of resources in the collection.
-This allows react-admin to know how many pages of resources there are in total, and build the pagination controls.
+**Note**: `Content-Range` header in the response to `getList` calls is required. it is total number of resources in the collection to build the pagination controls.

 ```txt
 Content-Range: posts 0-24/319